-The public health consequences of cold and heat extremes are substantial.
+The public health consequences of cold and heat temperature extremes are substantial.
 Although adults can actively seek help, children cannot; they depend on the adults in their lives to get them the assistance they need.
-If a disaster occurs during a time when there are already extreme temperatures, children will be much more severely affected.
+If a disaster or emergency occurs during at a time when there are already extreme temperatures, children will be much more severely affected.
 The first step in supporting children in a disaster is to ensure that their basic needs are met (the most basic of which is physical safety [supervision and shelter] along with safe food and drinking water).
+Pediatricians can:

-- Provide anticipatory guidance to families on home disaster preparedness while considering the unique problems of children with special health care needs.
+Provide anticipatory guidance to families on home disaster preparedness while considering the unique problems of children and youth with special health care needs.

-- Encourage families to prepare an emergency kit and develop a family emergency plan.
-See Family Readiness Kit.
-(Spanish version)
+Encourage families to prepare an emergency kit and develop a family emergency plan.
+See the American Academy of Pediatrics (AAP) Family Readiness Kit.

 Advocate for local, state, child care facility, and school-related disaster plans to address children's needs.

 Train Emergency Medical Services (EMS) personnel and others to monitor children for signs and symptoms of developing heat illness and when indicated to implement effective heat illness risk-reduction strategies.

 Collaborate with Head Start and other early education and child care programs, as well as schools on protocols and plans for when it is appropriate for children to play outdoors.
 See the AAP Standard on Playing Outdoors and a sample Child Care Weather Watch chart.